aequchain/aequchain.github.io/FUN.md

 ## The Inner Sanctum: Governance as Garden

 At the Complex's heart, where all paths converge, stands the Central Commons—part forum, part garden, part cathedral of democracy.
-This is where the **aequchain** network's distributed governance finds physical expression, where the algorithm's equality meets human wisdom's nuance.
+This is where the **æ** network's distributed governance finds physical expression, where the algorithm's equality meets human wisdom's nuance.

 The structure defies easy categorization.
 Its base sinks partially underground, connecting to the aquifer restoration network, its geothermal heat exchange system, its root cellars and seed vaults.
 Above ground, it rises in a gentle spiral, each level slightly offset from the one below, creating terraces that host gardens, meeting spaces, quiet contemplation zones.